benediktwerner/vampire-survivors-power-up-calculator/README.md

 ## How to Add New Game Version Prices Support

 1. Go To `data.js`
-2. Copy Old Version Data and edit it to suit new game version (`name` property is for option name)
+2. Duplicate Old Version Data then edit it to suit new game version (`name` property is for option name)
 4. Update `latest_data_version` (at the top)

 ## How to update icons